Estelle Lloyd, Co-Founder of Azoomee, and Ariane de Bonvoisin, author, speaker and life skills coach, share tips on teaching your kids kindness.

 Ask them if they have any emotions they’d like to let go of, and where they are located in their body.
 If they have any yucky feelings, it can be helpful to give them a name or a shape.
 Then take deep breaths together and pretend to “pull” out the negative emotions from their bodies.
 As an added bonus once they feel calm, they’ll be ready for a good night’s sleep.

-This may sound like counterintuitive advice given the current state of the world, but amidst this crisis, it’s important to give kids a model of the world that’s kind, loving and safe.
+More so than ever as we return to some form of normality, it’s important to give kids a model of the world that’s kind, loving and safe.
 Yes, there are risks of which we need to be aware, but there are also actionable ways to stay safe.
 And yes, some people may choose to do bad things, but we can still have compassion for them.
-To borrow a quote from Fred Rogers – ‘look for the helpers,’ The more we direct our kid’s attention to the ways that this is a kind world, the more they will go out into the world expecting and creating kindness.
+To borrow a quote from Fred Rogers – ‘look for the helpers.’
+The more we direct our kid’s attention to the ways that this is a kind world, the more they will go out into the world expecting and creating kindness.

 Azoomee is an entertaining educational content platform for kids aged 4+, for more information visit azoomee.com.